Langen, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you pick the right type.
-The vast majority of adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and F. It's important that you get the correct kind.
+Many adapters currently available are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 • Power bank for devices